jdleo/jdleo-me-latest/src/blog/posts/semantic-diversity-benchmark.md

 average_score = sum(scores) / len(scores)
 ```

-The entire experiment cost less than 20 cents using [OpenRouter](https://openrouter.ai/).
+The entire experiment cost less than 30 cents using [OpenRouter](https://openrouter.ai/) for model calls and [OpenAI](https://openai.com/api/) for embeddings.

 ## The Results